phklive/king/README.md

 make start-frontend
 ```

-## Notes

-### Extensibility
+## Extensibility

-This repo can serve as a framewok for Evm "King of the ether" simulations:
+This project serves as a framework for EVM "King of the Ether" simulations:

-- Simple addition of new agents and characteristics
+- Easy addition of new agents and characteristics
-- Implementation of arbitrarly complex agent strategies
+- Implementation of arbitrarily complex agent strategies
 - Flexible number of simulation runs
-- Programmable Evm transaction context
+- Programmable EVM transaction context

-In the case where this game would be concretely deployed on a blockchain this repo could be used to model and simulation, different scenarios enabling convergence towards a game optimal strategy.
+For real-world blockchain deployments, this framework could be used to model various scenarios and help determine concrete optimal game strategies.

-### Agents, strategies & insights
+## Agents, Strategies & Insights

-We could think about other agents and strategies:

-- Gaz guzzler
-- Validator

-if same strategies => time game => winner = one with the most funds
-if diff strategies => capital efficiency game => winner = one with the most capital efficient strategy
+The current implementation features basic agents with simple strategies.
+However, there is room for improvement in agent complexity and strategy granularity.
+Here are some potential enhancements:

+### Proposed New Agents

+1. **Validator**

+   - Ability to censor incoming transactions attempting to claim the throne
+   - Limited censorship power (e.g., can only censor once every X blocks)
+   - Introduces an element of transaction control to the game

+2. **Gas Guzzler**

+   - Can fill an entire block with their own transactions
+   - Limited to one-time use per game (is costly)
+   - Adds a dimension of block space competition

+### Strategy Refinements

+- Develop coalition-forming capabilities among agents
+- Create adaptive strategies that evolve based on other agents behaviors

+### Game Dynamics Insights

+Based on current simulations, two primary game dynamics emerge:

+1. **Homogeneous Strategies**

+   - When all agents employ similar strategies, the game becomes a war of attrition
+   - The agent with the largest capital pool typically emerges victorious
+   - Game outcome is largely determined by initial resource distribution

+2. **Heterogeneous Strategies**

+   - With diverse agent strategies, capital efficiency becomes the key to success
+   - Clever tactics can outperform raw financial power
+   - The game shifts from a simple endurance test to a complex strategic challenge

+By enhancing agent complexity and strategy diversity, we can create a more nuanced and realistic simulation of on-chain game theory dynamics.